bwplotka/my/web/content/posts/how-to-became-oss-maintainer.md

 ### Always say "thank you".

 Show friendliness and gratefulness for all the contributions, even for the code that ultimately was not merged.
-Still, contributor spent time and effort.
+Still, the contributor spent time and effort.
 Probably they learned on the way, so nothing is a total waste!

 ### Try to be nice if you are suggesting changes on a PR.